junxit/us-congress-bills-112/bill.md

   >     - **(ii)** the agreement includes such restrictions or conditions with respect to the use, safeguarding, disclosure, or redisclosure of the data or information (including by contractors or grantees) as the Secretary deems appropriate;
   >     - **(iii)** the data or information is used exclusively for the purposes defined in the agreement; and
   >     - **(iv)** the Secretary determines that the provision of data or information under this paragraph is the minimum amount needed to conduct the research, evaluation, or statistical analysis, as applicable, and will not interfere with the effective operation of the program under this part.
-  >   - **(C)** *Penalties for unauthorized disclosure of data* Any individual who willfully discloses a personal identifier (such as a name or social security number) provided under this paragraph, in any manner to an entity not entitled to receive the data or information, shall be guilty of a class E felony under title 18, United States Code.
-Any penalty imposed under the preceding sentence shall be in addition to any applicable penalty under subsection (l).
+  >   - **(C)** *Penalties for unauthorized disclosure of data* Any individual who willfully discloses a personal identifier (such as a name or social security number) provided under this paragraph, in any manner to an entity not entitled to receive the data or information, shall be fined under title 18, United States Code, imprisoned not more than 5 years, or both.

 ## § 5.
 Budgetary effects